 - Understand reinforcement learning on a technical level

 - Understand the relationship between reinforcement learning and psychology

 - Implement 17 different reinforcement learning algorithms

-- Have experience with at least a few supervised machine learning methods
+- Beneficial to have experience with at least a few supervised machine learning methods

 - Gradient descent